miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 If you feel like you've got your bases covered, you might want to check out [Drawing Lines is Hard](https://mattdesl.svbtle.com/drawing-lines-is-hard) by [Matt DesLauriers](https://twitter.com/mattdesl).
 It was the first article I found on the subject.
-It is much, much briefer, but it won't cover the basic knowledge you need.
+It is much, much briefer.
+You can think of this article as what you need to understand his.

 And, though this article is written around Godot, I hope it will provide a good foundation so that you can do this in whichever engine you want, and so that you can expand on it.